GoogleCloudPlatform/community/tutorials/iot-core-quickstart.md

 For details, see
 [Creating a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).

-## Using Google Cloud Shell
+## Using Cloud Shell

-In this tutorial, you will do all of your work in the Cloud Shell, which is a built-in command-line tool for the console.
+In this tutorial, you do all of your work in Cloud Shell, which is a built-in command-line tool for the GCP Console.

 Open Cloud Shell by clicking the
 <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>